juanjo995/ADDRESS/README.md

 We'll need these two libraries in order to run or compile this project.

-First we neeed the **command line tools for Xcode**, we can install them with the next command:
+First we need the **command line tools for Xcode**, we can install them with the next command:

 `xcode-select --install`